nus-cs2103-AY2324S1/ip/docs/README.md

-# User Guide for RonaldoSaysDo
+# User Guide for Ronaldo

 ## Overview
 1. [Add a Todo task](#add-a-todo-task-todo)